nimoalr/raspberry-wan-failover/README.md

 # raspberry-wan-failover

-Turn a Raspberry Pi 5 running Raspbian into a remote location gateway powered by Tailscale subnet routing, simple firewall profiles, and WAN failover management with health-check endpoint.
+Turn a Raspberry Pi 5 into a remote location gateway powered by Tailscale subnet routing, simple firewall profiles, and WAN failover management with health-check endpoint.

 Allows me to be notified with Uptime Kuma if my remote primary WAN is down and now on failover WAN.